 Note: If your business process requires delivery of ‘30DayAverageSOFR’, this value can be delivered in the UCD instead of ‘SOFR’ and will not impact the status of your UCD submission or the eligibility of the loan.

-For properties where the borrower does not own the land prior to closing of interim construction financing, the loan is classified as a Purchase transaction.
-If the borrower already owns the land, the loan is classified as a Non-Seller (refinance) transaction.
+For properties where the borrower does not own the land prior to closing of interim construction financing, the loan is classified as a Purchase transaction and “Purchase” should be provided for Loan Purpose Type.
+If the borrower already owns the land, the loan is classified as a refinance transaction and “Refinance” should be provided.

 37. How should I handle negative values in the UCD XML file?
 For example, should the Aggregate Adjustment value in the Closing Costs Details section of the Closing Disclosure be submitted as a negative value in the XML file?

-The DisplayLabelText attribute allows free-form text and is used for the purpose of representation of the UCD supported enumerations, in a more readable format, as it would be displayed on the form.
-For example, a DisplayLabelText value may read as “Attorney Doc Prep Fee,” which would be the actual verbiage on the form.
+The DisplayLabelText attribute allows free-form text and is used for the purpose of representing the UCD supported enumerations in a more readable format, as it would be displayed on the CD.
+For example, a DisplayLabelText value may read as “Attorney Doc Prep Fee”, which would be the actual verbiage on the CD.
 A corresponding enumerated value of “DocumentPreparationFee” would also be populated in the XML along with the DisplayLabelText.

 Sample XML Snippet:

 39. What is the purpose of the IdentifierOwnerURI attribute?

 The IdentifierOwnerURI is a URL containing the web address for the organization that is responsible for (or issues) the corresponding identifier.
 It is important that the back slash symbol “\” not be used in the value provided.
 The GSEs expect lenders to use their best efforts to obtain and provide this data.

 40. What resources are available to help me implement the UCD or update the UCD based on new requirements?